wp-plugins/wp-db-table-editor/README.md

 }
 ```

+== Adding an Interface on the fly ==

+If we go to look up a database table editor and we dont find it, but
+there is a function named dbte_create_$tbl that matches, we will call
+that function expecting it to return a dbte instance.
+This is useful
+in situations where we may not have the data for a table editor in all
+circumstances (EG: not every page has a member id, so only do it on
+that particular page).

 = Hooks / Actions =

  * `db-table-editor_enqueue_scripts` is an action that will be called
    after enqueueing all plugin scripts and before enqueueing `jsFile`
    (if it exists)
 ```
 function dbTableEditorScripts(){
   wp_register_script('employee-table-extensions-js',